 |Letters of recommendation||Submit three letters online|

 |Certification of Financial Responsibility||May be submitted after acceptance|

 - Application fee of $30.
 This fee is required by the University of Florida.
 It cannot be waived, reduced, or deferred by the Physics Department.
 Please note that a service charge may be added if you pay by credit card.

 - Transcripts from every postsecondary institution (college or university) that you have attended.
 Your transcripts must show that you possess (or will possess) a four-year undergraduate degree, or its equivalent.
-Official transcripts must be provided to the UF Office of Admissions from each postsecondary institution attended.
+Transcripts must be provided to the UF Office of Admissions from each postsecondary institution attended.
 Both the department and UF admissions office review application materals.

 - The University of Florida has waived the GRE General Test as an absolute requirement for Fall 2021 admissions.
 All applications will receive a full evaluation by the Department of Physics, although we encourage submission of the GRE General Test and/or the GRE Physics Test, if they are available.

 - Official score report for the English language proficiency exam is required for most international students.
 Proficiency in the English language is required of applicants from countries (including Puerto Rico) where English is not the official language.
 These applicants must submit official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).
 The Physics Department strongly recommends that international students take the internet-based TOEFL (the TOEFL-iBT) if possible.
 Please use institution code 5812 to send TOEFL score reports to the Office of Admissions.
 The English testing requirement may be waived if you have been enrolled in a degree seeking program for one academic year (in a country where English is the official language) prior to your anticipated term of enrollment at UF.